hansbuehler/deephedging/README.md

 ### Latest major updates:
 * **Enabled caching** (Jan 8th, 2023): by default, the code now caches progress every 10 epochs.
 Training will be picked up at the last caching point when the same code is re-run.
 If training completed, running the same code again will not trigger new training; you can set `config.train.caching.mode = 'update'`.

 * **Recurrent Agents** (Jan 8th, 2023): the trading agent can now pass on a state from one step to another, allowing it full recurrence.
-Enable it with `config.gym.agent.recurrence =  r`, where the `r` represent the number of real numbers the agent may pass from one step to the next.
+Enable it with `config.gym.agent.recurrence =  r`, where `r` denotes the number of real numbers the agent may pass from one step to the next.

 _Beta version.
 Please report any issues.
 Please see installation support below._